lfcj/EssentialFeed/LeadEssentialsSummary.md

     -   CI is only the first step towards the bigger goals: Continuous Delivery and Continuous Deployment.
 Automatic checks support harmonious collaboration in development teams and increase transparency and trust with the business side as we can deploy versions of our code to a broader team throughout the day.
     -   The link to the Travis status is https://travis-ci.com/github/lfcj/EssentialFeed
     -   TODO: Add status page to README.md once I have a CI server

+#### Identifying, Debugging, and Solving Data Races with the Thread Sanitizer ✅

+-   Identifying, debugging, and solving data races with the Thread Sanitizer
+    - Turn it on under Edit Scheme -> Test -> Diagnostics -> Thread Sanitizer
+    - Although awesome, the thread sanitizer can slow down the CPU from 2 to 20 times, and incrase memory usage from 5 to 10 times.
+    - Due to this it is recommended only to leave this option on in the CI, not in the local tests.
+    - This, however, can result costly because it may need more server resources.
+    - Run at least once locally before doing so in the CI.
+-   Visualizing how global shared state and threading together are prone to data races
+    - Avoid globally modifiable states, _for God's sake_.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift